ShirazAdam/RuntimeComposition.NET/README.md

 A C# .NET 8 ASP.NET MVC web application demonstrating the concept of run time composition.
 Based on the original work I did in .NET Framework 4.8.1 located at https://github.com/ShirazAdam/Runtime-Composition.

-This is an updated version for .NET 8 with ASP.NET MVC to showcase the same technique used in the .NET Framework 4.8.1.
+This is an updated version for ASP.NET Core MVC (.NET 8) to showcase the same technique used in the ASP.NET MVC (.NET Framework 4.8.1).

 I have seen a few articles suggesting to use an explicit delegate which I'm not a fan of, however, these articles inspired me to modernise my [previous solution](https://github.com/ShirazAdam/Runtime-Composition) for .NET 8.